 If you or a loved one is experiencing symptoms such as fever, diarrhea, seizures, and extreme mood swings, it’s important to see a doctor as soon as possible.
 PANDAS (pediatric acute-onset neuropsychiatric syndrome) is an autoimmune disorder that can cause serious health problems in children and can be difficult to diagnose.
 If left untreated, PANDAS may result in long-term psychiatric problems for the child.
 If you are concerned that your child might have PANDAS, please seek out help from your pediatrician or neurologist.

 Hope this article was of help to you!
 If you are suffering from PANDAS, you may seek help from Therapy Mantra.
 We have a team of highly trained and experienced therapists who can provide you with the tools and skills necessary for overcoming PANDAS.
-Contact us today to schedule an online therapy or download our free Android or iOS app for more information.
+Contact us today to schedule an online therapy or download our free OCD treatment app on Android or iOS for more information.